Chang-yup/GPS_DATA_PLOT/README.md

 3. Run it.

-If you don't want to see animation, You can see whole trajectory only.
+If you don't want to see animation, You can see whole trajectory at first.
 Comment out the 'Animated Plot' and uncomment 'Plot'.
-You will see whole trajectory.

 # Description
 GPS_NMEA_DATA_PLOT : Main matlab code.